Continuing professional education for BAS agents

 Recording CPE activities

-You should maintain a record and evidence of the CPE activities that you have completed, including the details of the activities and the hours undertaken.
+You should maintain a record and evidence of the CPE activities that you have completed.
+The record should be made as soon as possible after your CPE activity is completed and should include details of the activities and the hours completed.

 Special circumstances that affect your CPE